 Place your bets, folks.
 NFL Week 1 is about to kick off.

 Odds boosts, free bets and more for NFL Week 1

 With the NFL kickoff just days away, NJ sportsbooks launched several offers that are worth a look when you place your bets this week.
 Here’s a short roundup of a few odds boosts and free bet offers:

 - DraftKings Sportsbook: Bet the Kansas City Chiefs at +101 points before game time on Sept.
 10. It’s a massive no-brainer bet.
 Limited to one qualifying bet per user.
 Offer is available to new and existing customers.
 Read more here.

 - BetMGM Sportsbook: Now through game time on Sept.
 10, bet $1 and win $100 if Patrick Mahomes scores a touchdown against the Texans on Thursday.
 All winnings paid in free bets.

-- FanDuel Sportsbook: Keeping Super Bowl 55 in its sites, FanDuel has a season-long bonus available.
+- FanDuel Sportsbook: Keeping Super Bowl 55 in its sights, FanDuel has a seasonlong bonus available.
 Bet $50 or more on a futures wager for any NFL team to win the Big Game and get a $5 bonus for each regular-season game your pick wins.
 Straight bets only.
-Opt in required.
+Opt-in required.

 - PointsBet: There are two offers on tap at this NJ sportsbook app.

 - For the Chiefs-Texans season opener, earn $6 for every touchdown your team scores.
 Must bet a minimum of $25 on the spread to qualify.
-The first bet only is eligible.
+Only the first bet is eligible.